ramonsaraiva/ai/guidelines/django-guidelines.md

 - Customize error pages (`404.html`, `500.html`, etc.) to improve user experience.
 - Use signals (e.g., `post_save`, `got_request_exception`) to decouple logging and side effects from views.

+## Exceptions

+- When using `logger` to log catched exceptios, prefer using `logger.execption` instead of `logger.error` because it will automatically add context about the exception that was caught.

 ## Testing

 - Tests should live in a `tests/` folder within each Django app, with filenames like `test_<filename>.py`.